ittuann/STM32-Binarized-Neural-Networks/README.md

-# STM32 Binarized Neural Networks (BNN)
+# STM32 Binarized Neural Network (BNN)

 Deploy Binarized Neural Networks (BNNs) AI on any Microcontroller Unit (MCU).

 As an example, I deploy model inference on an STM32-F411CEU6 MCU, running at 100 MHz (0.1GHz).
-Using the MNIST dataset for digit classification tasks, the network utilizes an MLP architecture with a total of 7,890 parameters.
+Using the MNIST dataset for numerical recognition classification tasks, the network utilizes an MLP architecture with a total of 7,890 parameters.

 Each inference takes **ONLY 1.3 ms**, with an overall accuracy rate of 93.89%.